 What this means for workers in Los Angeles is that they will be entitled to the higher wage of $16.04, even if the state minimum wage is at $15.
 Under the law, employers are required to pay the higher rate.
 It is important to note that the minimum wage rate in the city where you work is the relevant minimum wage.
 For example, if you live in Riverside County, but work in Los Angeles, you are entitled to the minimum wage set by Los Angeles.

 If your employer is not paying you the required minimum wage rate, you may be able to seek compensation for your losses by filing a wage and hour lawsuit or by banding with other co-workers and filing a class action lawsuit.
 Our Los Angeles wage and hour lawyers have helped thousands of workers across Los Angeles secure compensation for wage violations.
-Call an experienced employment lawyer to obtain more information about pursuing your legal rights.
+Call an experienced employment lawyer for more information about pursuing your legal rights.

 Source: https://ktla.com/news/local-news/l-a-minimum-wage-to-rise-on-july-1-mayor-garcetti-says/